 Analysts say vote will indicate how Americans view Obama administration.

-The Republican party wasted no time in claiming a broader victory for its wins.
+The Republican party wasted no time in claiming a broader victory for its win in Virginia.

 “The Republican party’s overwhelming victory in Virginia is a blow to President Obama and the Democrat party,” Michael Steele, the Republican National Committee chairman, said.